hramos/ReactNativeClass/README.md

 # Congratulations!

 We have now reached the conclusion of today's class.
-At this point you should have a basic weather app with the ability to display basic weather data for a given list of cities.
+At this point, you should have a basic weather app with the ability to display basic weather data for a given list of cities.
 The app can also navigate between multiple screens.

 I hope you've learned something new today.
 Feel free to ask any questions.
 I will be around the Open Source Dev Garage most of the time and will be happy to help!